Otis Tamasauskas: Career

 His prints are known for their innovations.
-With many of Tamasauskas’ prints, only one is created, rather than a numbered edition.
+With many of Tamasauskas' prints, only one is created, rather than a numbered edition.
 He has been called eccentric or at least, of working loosely with the medium in his way of printmaking by one art historian.
 Another writer has said that his amalgam gives a more complex effect, one related to psychological factors.
 Tamasauskas has praised the amalgam's printed surface as escaping traditional printmaking.

 He has had numerous solo exhibitions and group shows in Canada, in the United States, and abroad.
-In 1983-1982, a travelling exhibition of his prints was organized by the Art Gallery of Guelph.
+In 1983–1982, a travelling exhibition of his prints was organized by the Art Gallery of Guelph.
 In 2019, a show of his work titled "Amalgam" was held at Open Sound in Toronto.
-Tamasauskas’ work is in many corporate and private collections, notably the National Gallery of Canada, Art Gallery of Ontario, Vancouver Art Gallery, and the Room’s Art Gallery of Labrador, Newfoundland.
+Tamasauskas' work is in many corporate and private collections, notably the National Gallery of Canada, Art Gallery of Ontario, Vancouver Art Gallery, and the Room’s Art Gallery of Labrador, Newfoundland.
 He is a member of the Royal Canadian Academy of Arts.

-Besides being a Master Printer and Director of Etching at Open Studio in Toronto, Tamasauskas has taught printmaking at McMaster University in Hamilton (1978-1980), Scarborough College, University of Toronto (1978-1983), and Queen's University at Kingston (1980 on) where he worked with J. C. Heywood.
+Besides being a Master Printer and Director of Etching at Open Studio in Toronto, Tamasauskas has taught printmaking at McMaster University in Hamilton (1978–1980), Scarborough College, University of Toronto (1978–1983), and Queen's University at Kingston (1980 on) where he worked with J. C. Heywood.

 Personal life

 From 1981 until 1999, Otis Tamasauskas and sculptor and printer Jane Garland lived in a commercial hotel which they renovated at Priceville, Ontario.
 Tamasauskas loved fishing in the Saugeen River.
-In 1994, they moved to Gananoque, Ontario.
+In 1994, Otis moved to Gananoque, Ontario.